 The German Grand Prix is one of the most run races since 1926.
 Except for the obvious reasons, it is consistently run biennially.
-This year, the race returns to the list after being run in 2016.
-Practice rounds will begin on Friday, July 20th, and the final race will be held on Sunday, July 22nd.
-Without a doubt, this will be a great race between some great competitors.
+This year, the race returns to the list.
+Practice rounds will begin on Friday, July 26th, and the final race will be held on Sunday, July 28th.
+Without a doubt, this will be a memorable race between some great competitors.
 You can expect an exciting race.
-Follow your favorite drivers with worldwide coverage of the German Grand Prix by using a VPN.
+Follow your favorite drivers via worldwide coverage of the German Grand Prix with a VPN.

-When the field ran this race in 2016, Lewis Hamilton took the checkered flag to beat out his teammate, Nico Rosberg.
-Now, the defending champion will have to battle another German driver.
+When the field ran this race last year, Lewis Hamilton took the checkered flag to beat out his teammate, Valtteri Bottas.
+Once again, the defending champion will have to battle his Mercedes teamate.
 No matter which driver wins, they will have their work cut out for them.
-Four of the top competitors to look for in this race are Lewis Hamilton, Max Verstappen, Sebastian Vettel, and Valtteri Bottas.
+Four of the top competitors to look for in this race are Lewis Hamilton, Valtteri Bottas, Max Verstappen, and Sebastian Vettel.
 There are others, but there is a good chance one of them will win.

 The Hockenheimring Baden-Württemberg racing circuit opened on May 29th, 1932.
 It has a length of 2.842 miles (4.574 km).
 There are 17 turns, and a Finnish driver named Kimi Räikkönen (known as the Iceman) set the lap record of 1:13.780 in 2004.
 His average lap speed was a staggering 138.67 MPH (223.2 KPH).
 That means this course is fast.
 You are sure to find some great matchups in this race.Tune in to see if anyone can break the lap record.

-If you are in the USA, the race will be on ESPN at 10:10 am EST on July 22nd.
+If you are in the USA, the race will be on ESPN at 10:10 am EST on July 28th.
 If you want to watch online, because ESPN is a premium channel, you would need either a valid cable or satellite subscription.
-For those that are in the UK or will be using a VPN, Channel 4 has live TV and the BBC has radio coverage of the entire weekend.
-Race streams are available online via connected TVs and the Channel 4 website and app.
+For those that are in the UK or will be using a VPN, Sky Sports has live TV and the BBC has radio coverage of the entire weekend.
+Race streams are available online via connected TVs and the Now TV app.

 Here’s a look at Internet channels streaming races this season: